Precious Metals

 1. Counterfeit Good Delivery bars

 The purpose of the Good Delivery system is to ensure that there is both a guarantee of purity and a recorded chain of custody.
-This minimizes the ability of bad actors to pass counterfeit gold bars into the world gold trade.
+This is done to minimize the ability of bad actors to pass counterfeit gold bars into the world gold trade.

 Those involved in the gold trade want to minimize the amount of work that has to be done to determine if gold is real.
-Since the price per ounce of a Good Delivery bar is the spot price quoted whenever you look up the gold price, Good Delivery bars play a very important role in the gold market, and their authenticity needs to be unquestioned.
+Good Delivery bars play a very important role in the gold market, and their authenticity needs to be unquestioned.

-Because these bars don’t follow the same chain of custody as Good Delivery Bars, they’re a more tempting target for unscrupulous counterfeiters.
-That’s why it’s important when buying these bars to deal with sellers who have close direct links with refiners.
-They know how to tell if this gold is real or not, and can help sniff out fakes.
+Because these bars don’t follow the same chain of custody as Good Delivery Bars, there can be a greater risk of coming across a counterfeit.
+That’s why it’s important when buying these bars to deal with sellers who have close relationships with refiners or wholesalers, thus minimizing your risk of buying a fake.

 3. Counterfeit Collectible Coins

-Counterfeit collectible coins won’t matter much to gold IRA investors, as collectibles aren’t eligible for investment through an IRA.
+Counterfeit collectible coins won’t matter much to gold IRA investors, as collectibles aren’t eligible for acquisition by a gold IRA.
 But to coin collectors, these counterfeit coins are a big deal.

-Investment-grade coins are often referred to as bullion coins.
-They are coins whose primary value derives from their metal content, not their rarity or collector interest.
-Counterfeit versions of these coins are not going to be made out of gold, or if they have any gold it will be a significantly smaller portion than the real coins they’re trying to copy.
+Bullion coins are coins whose primary value derives from their metal content, not their rarity or collector interest.
+Counterfeit versions of these coins may not be made out of gold, or if they have any gold it might be a significantly smaller portion than the real coins they’re trying to copy.

 Sources of Counterfeit Gold

 China is alleged to be one of the world’s top sources of counterfeit coins.
-Both collectors and investors alike bemoan the fact that so many counterfeit coins come from China.
-Stories abound of markets in China filled with counterfeit coins.
+Stories abound of markets in China filled with counterfeit coins, which has been a problem for years.

 While some of those coins may be intended as curiosities to sell to tourists or those who just want to brag that they own a gold coin, the sophistication with which they are produced can sometimes fool even experienced purchasers.
 And with the ability to purchase those coins and import them easily into the United States, there is no telling how many counterfeit coins have made it to our shores.

 Certain counterfeits are easily recognized.
-Since the United States government requires copies of coins to have “Copy” prominently placed on them, some unscrupulous sellers try to remove that mark, something that is easily noticed when looking at the coin.
-But other fakes are of better quality, and fraudsters may attempt to sell them on online marketplaces or through online message boards.
+Since the United States government requires copies of coins to have “Copy” prominently placed on them, some unscrupulous sellers may try to remove that mark, something that should be easily noticed when looking at the coin.
+But other fakes are of better quality, and fraudsters may attempt to sell them on online marketplaces.

 7 Ways to Tell If Gold Is Real

-There are numerous ways of how to tell if gold is real, both through destructive and non-destructive means.
+There are numerous ways of being able to tell if gold is real, both through destructive and non-destructive means.
 These include:

 • Weighing and measuring